KieuTran311/loan-default-risk-eda/README.md

 # Loan Default Risk — Exploratory Data Analysis
 Tools: Python, Pandas, Seaborn, Matplotlib, Jupyter Notebook

-## What's this about

-When a bank approves a loan and the borrower defaults, the bank loses money.
-The question is: are there patterns in borrower data that could have flagged the risk earlier?

-This project explores a loan dataset to understand which borrower characteristics tend to appear before a default.
-The goal isn't to build a prediction model — it's to get familiar with the data, understand the relationships between variables, and surface patterns that could inform smarter lending decisions.
+## The Business Problem

+Lending is core to how banks make money but it only works if borrowers pay back.
+When they don't, the bank absorbs the loss directly: bad debt hits the P&L, provisioning costs go up.
+If it gets bad enough, it squeezes everything downstream including bonuses and headcount.

+The challenge is that banks can't just reject every risky application.
+That kills revenue too.
+The real goal is to lend smarter, approve the right borrowers, price risk appropriately, and catch warning signs early enough to act.

+This project looks at a loan dataset to answer a straightforward question: _"What borrower characteristics actually predict default and what should a credit team do differently based on that?"_

+This is an exploratory analysis, the goal is to surface patterns in the data that can inform credit decisions, not to build a prediction model.

 ## Dataset